broadinstitute/wfl/docs/md/workflow-options.md

 supply options by default, and the gray "sources" are outside of WFL's visibility but can still affect the result.

-WFL supplies its own default options usually on a per-module basis (meaning different pipelines that make use of different modules may have different default options).
-As the diagram notes, this can happen on an automatic per-workflow basis (like basing an option on some WDL input) or over an entire workload (like basing options on the Cromwell instance being used).
+WFL supplies its own derived options usually on a per-module basis, meaning different pipelines that make use of different modules may have different options they derive and supply by default.

 Individual module documentation can help provide more info, as will simply looking at WFL's response from the `/create` or `/exec` endpoints, which includes those defaults.